Ryan C. Amacher

 Ryan C. Amacher (November 9, 1945 – November 25, 2016) was an American economics professor, dean and university president.
 During his career he was associated in various capacities with University of Virginia, General Electric Company (TEMPO, Center for Advanced Studies), the University of Oklahoma, U.S. Treasury, Arizona State University, Clemson University, and the University of Texas at Arlington.

 Biography

-Education

 Amacher was born in 1945 in Marshfield, Wisconsin, United States.
 He attended elementary and high school in Medford, Wisconsin, and graduated from Ripon College (Wisconsin) in 1967 with an A.B. in economics.
 Amacher subsequently earned a Ph.D. from the University of Virginia in 1971.